GBKvam/Semantic/README.md

 # Semantic

+## Backend
-Using a fuseki server, with a dotnet core api and a flutter app as frontend
+Using docker to run a fuseki server, with a dotnet core api

+## Frontend
+flutter app as frontend